-For additional resources, or questions about any of the below tools, please contact Val Reinford, Vice President of Local Program Services, at email@example.com, or call her at 804.726.3036.
+For questions about any of the below tools, please contact Val Reinford, Vice President of Local Program Services, at email@example.com, or call her at 804.726.3036.

 Champions Together student activation resources, plus administrative forms for teachers/faculty/staff, are now located on our Champions Together Resources page.